 8. Kile LaTex Editor

 A user-friendly editor by KDE.
 KDE is a free software community that develops open-source software.
-All the software and apps are free to download.
+Therefore, all the software and apps are free to download.
 Kile editor tool is new to Windows Store, and it has the best graphical interface, which allows the users to see the results quickly.

 Supported Platform: Windows, macOS, and Linux